logo for gamblingteachers.com

 Slightly more advanced strategy involves paying close attention to the dealer’s upcard.
 For example, if you hold an Ace-King in your hand and the dealer’s exposed card is below a king and matches one of your other cards, you should bet.

-Poker Pursuit
+Poker Games Online: Poker Pursuit

 aka: Let it Ride

-Poker Pursuit is another common poker variant that is exceedingly simple in theory, with only a few actions taken during each round of play.
+Poker Pursuit is another version of the poker games online that is exceedingly simple in theory, with only a few actions taken during each round of play.
+The rules are as follows:

 • Play begins after each participant places three bets of equal size in the three wager circles marked 1, 2 and $.